FrancisBanville/ms_biodiversity_for_health/README.md

 # Monitoring biodiversity for human, animal, and environmental health

-This manuscript was made with Quarto using an adaptation of the [Quarto template for PLOS](https://github.com/quarto-journals/plos).
+This manuscript was made with Quarto.
 Follow [this tutorial](https://quarto.org/docs/manuscripts/authoring/vscode.html) to learn how to use Quarto with VS Code.

 ## Folder organization